jpasqua/VisibleTesla/README.md

-#Running VisibleTesla
+#Installing and Running VisibleTesla

 Once you've built the application, you can run it simply by double-clicking <code>VisibleTesla.jar</code>in Tesla/VisibleTesla/dist.
+For details, refer to the documentation and release notes in Tesla/VisibleTesla/Documentation.